Infineon TriCore

 TriCore is a 32-bit microcontroller architecture from Infineon.
-It unites the elements of a RISC processor core, a microcontroller and a DSP in one chip package.
+It combines a RISC processor core, a microcontroller, and a DSP in one chip package.

 History and background

-In 1999, Infineon launched the first generation of AUDO (Automotive unified processor) which is based on what the company describes as a 32-bit ”unified RISC/MCU/DSP microcontroller core,” called TriCore, which is as of 2011 on its fourth generation, called AUDO MAX (version 1.6).
+In 1999, Infineon launched the first generation of AUDO (Automotive unified processor) which is based on what the company describes as a 32-bit "unified RISC/MCU/DSP microcontroller core", called TriCore, which as of 2011 is on its fourth generation, called AUDO MAX (version 1.6).

 TriCore is a heterogeneous, asymmetric dual core architecture with a peripheral control processor that enables user modes and core system protection.

-Infineon's AUDO families targets gasoline and diesel engine control units (ECUs), applications in hybrid and electric vehicles as well as transmission, active and passive safety and chassis applications.
+Infineon's AUDO families target gasoline and diesel engine control units (ECUs), applications in hybrid and electric vehicles as well as transmission, active and passive safety and chassis applications.
 It also targets industrial applications, e.g. optimized motor control applications and signal processing.